If you are new to cloud clusters, see Getting Started with Cloud Center.

 Click Create Cluster to create and start your cluster machines.
 The cluster starts a number of machines (instances) determined by your choices of number of workers and workers per machine.
 Cloud Center displays the cluster status Starting, and indicates the interim status of all the cluster machines.

 It can take up to several minutes for a cluster to completely start up.
 The status indicates the stages of the process.
-To get status on any individual cluster machine, click Headnode or Worker expanders.
+To get status on any individual cluster machine, under Cluster Details, click Headnode or Worker expanders.

 When the cluster is started and ready for use, Cloud Center displays the cluster status as Online.

-For next steps using your new cluster, discover the cluster from MATLAB.
+For next steps using your new cluster, discover the running cluster from MATLAB.
 See Discover Clusters.

-This figure shows an example of Create Cluster settings.
+This figure shows an example of Create Cluster settings for a personal cluster.

 If the cluster fails to start completely, its status will indicate that.
-For information on the failure, click the appropriate Headnode or Worker expander to read the respective log.
+For information on the failure, under Cluster Details, click the appropriate Headnode or Worker expander to read the respective log.
 Often you can shut down your failed cluster and attempt to start it again.

-To access a cluster created in your account, use Discover Clusters from MATLAB.
+To access a running cluster created in your account, use Discover Clusters from MATLAB.
 See Discover Clusters.

 Alternatively, it can be useful to download and share the cluster profile.
 When your cloud cluster is starting or online, click MATLAB Cluster Profile to save a cluster profile from Cloud Center onto your local machine, allowing you to access that cluster from MATLAB and the Cluster Profile Manager.
 Save the profile in a folder accessible from your client MATLAB.
-Any user who imports this cluster profile can access the cluster.
 See Import Cluster Profiles.